 off safely on a glacier or ice cap so could not have been

 used for transport.
 There was simply not enough time or

 the resources to build a base so far inland in such a short

-previously let alone the hundreds imagined by authors who
+happened previously let alone the hundreds imagined by authors

 - There have now been well over 1,000 scientists who have visited the area of Newschwabenland, several scientific bases have been established there since the 1950's, the whole area has been mapped by satellite and considerable air traffic has criss-crossed the area, none of this has led to the reporting of even the slightest evidence of a wartime Nazi base.
 As it was supposedly built in an ice-free oasis, it would not have been buried by snow.